Where are they now? West Ham’s last 10 Young Hammer of the Year winners

 Potts the younger was just 17 when he made his debut, but his first-team future was put into jeopardy just a few months after his Young Hammer of the Year award when he suffered a nasty head injury during a Premier League game at Arsenal.

-He played just three more times for the club before leaving to join Luton in 2015 and remains at the League One club to this day.
+He played just three more times for the club before leaving to join Luton in 2015 and remains at the now-Championship club to this day.

 Moncur, the son of former West Ham midfielder John, won his award after making his debut in a League Cup win over Crewe at the age of 19.